ImNicolasTheDev/Odin/README.md

 I hope you'll enjoy this simple yet useful app! ✨

-### Comming in future releases :
+### Coming in future releases :
-*- A button to disconnect yourself and close the app*
-*- A color picker to change the appearance of the navigation bar!*
+*- A button to disconnect yourself and close the app* ✔️ *- A color picker to change the appearance of the navigation bar!* ✔️